shirgho/ccore/README.md

 ccore
 =====

-ccore is a simple abstraction layer between different Operating Systems.
+is a simple abstraction layer between different Operating Systems.
 It's focused on Game Development, and only tries to abstract the components of a Operating System which are required to develop a game, and to stay as close as possible to those components.
 It is possible to statically build an application using ccore with a filesize of ~1MB.

 ###Features###
 The core features of ccore include support for the following: